Oxfam Has Received 26 New Misconduct Allegations Since News Broke About The Haiti Prostitution Scandal

 Oxfam has received 26 new misconduct allegations since it emerged this month that its aid workers in Haiti used local prostitutes in the aftermath of the 2010 earthquake, its chief executive has said.

-Speaking in front of a parliamentary committee hearing on Tuesday, the charity's chief executive Mark Goldring said that the allegations relate both to recent and historic events, and that 16 relate to international programmes.
+Speaking in front of a parliamentary committee hearing on Tuesday, the charity's chief executive, Mark Goldring, said that the allegations relate both to recent and historical events, and that 16 relate to international programmes.

 He declined to comment further on the cases when prompted, but said they ranged from "very serious" in nature to allegations that previous complaints had not been properly investigated.

-Last year the charity received 87 allegations, he said — 50 of those relating to incidences in high street shops and trading operations.
+Last year the charity received 87 allegations, he said — 50 of those relating to incidents in high street shops and trading operations.
 Among them were domestic abuse allegations that took place away from Oxfam premises.

 Of those, 35 incidents were reported to the Charity Commission, he said, also confirming that he thinks he has always reported serious sexual allegations to the body.